These are 5 of the most interesting storylines heading into the final weekend of the regular season | NCAA.com

 The AAC title is on the line

-UCF's win over Houston last weekend opened the door for Cincinnati to take the AAC crown.
-The Cougars and Bearcats are each 14-2 in the league and will face each other on Sunday.
+UCF's win over Houston last weekend opened the door for Cincinnati to take the AAC crown, though it will now have to be shared.
+The Cougars and Bearcats will face each other on Sunday.

-Both teams play on Thursday, though, too.
-Houston hosts SMU, while Cincinnati has to travel to UCF.
-That's obviously a tougher draw for the Bearcats.
-If both schools win (or lose), Sunday's game will be a winner-take-all.
-Perhaps the most likely scenario: Houston wins, Cincinnati loses on Thursday.
-If that happens and the Bearcats beat the Cougars, they'd share the AAC title.
-Houston won the first matchup.
+Houston won the first matchup against Cincinnati.
+With the Bearcats losing to UCF on Thursday and Houston defeating SMU, the Cougars have a one-game lead at 15-2.

 The first Cincinnati-Houston game was a treat for anyone who likes physical basketball, by the way.
 These teams have talent, but they are special because of their toughness and smarts.
 This is a nice Sunday affair after what's going to be a loaded Saturday of college hoops.